-Most podcasting apps set their own HTTP User-Agent, allowing for serer administrators to get some aggregate statistics about their partnership and which podcast clients are popular among their listeners.
+Most podcasting apps send their own HTTP User-Agent identifier, allowing for serer administrators to get some aggregate statistics about their partnership and which podcast clients are popular among their listeners.

 Pocket Casts’ web app have to use the browser’s own User-Agent for most operations, and that’s understandable.
 The web app will give analytics software some trouble figuring out what player was used; although the HTTP Referer (sic) header will contain *.pocketcasts.com/* for podcasts served over HTTPS so they can work it out.

 The new desktop apps are a different matter.
 In the current beta versions, the MacOS app uses the same User-Agent as AppleCoreMedia for streaming episodes and the same User-Agent as Safari when fetching other resources.
 The Windows app uses the same User-Agent as Microsoft Edge.
 However, Pocket Casts should have set their own User-Agent using the available native APIs when setting up the WebViews used internally by the apps.
 This only requires one–two lines of codes on each platform, or one line of code for both platform if Pocket Casts had gone for Electron instead.